LimePay/docs/Processing-Payments.md

 ```
 Once the payment is successfully sent for processing, an  `onSuccessfulSubmit`  event will be triggered.
 Respectively, if an error occurs,  `onFailedSubmit`  event will be triggered.

 You can monitor the status of the payment through the `limepay` SDK.
-More information on how to  `GET`  payments in the  [LimePay SDK](https://stackedit.io/app)  TODO documentation.
+More information on how to `GET` payments in the [LimePay SDK](https://github.com/LimePay/docs/blob/latest/JavaScript-SDK-documentation.md) documentation.

 ### 5. Additional Info
 #### 5.1 Wallet Configuration